mfortuna23/mylibft/README.md

  ```

 - If you would like to use just one of the librarys, you can:
-    i.
-After cloning the repository go to the desired folder
+    - After cloning the repository go to the desired folder
 ```bash
     cd mylibft/<foldername>
     make